top of page

 Me!

-My honors project examined the effects of anthropogenic noise on nestling Tree Swallows and led me to appreciate birds both as intrinsically wonderful and also as ambassadors for scientific study.
-Near the end of my degree, I applied for an internship with the Smithsonian Migratory Bird Center (Washington, D.C.) which involved both field research for PhD student Desiree Narango, and demonstrations (both impromptu and planned) of data collection for the community as part of their Neighbourhood Nestwatch program.
-Desiree hired me mainly for my passion, as at the time I had little of the required experience.
-This was my first experience communicating science to the public, and I loved it.
+My undergraduate work looked at how noise affects food delivery in nestling Tree Swallows and led me to appreciate birds both as intrinsically wonderful and also as ambassadors for scientific study.
+I then did a short internship with the Smithsonian Migratory Bird Center (Washington, D.C.).
 While at the Smithsonian I applied to graduate programs abroad, first looking into South Africa as the place where I had first realized my true interest in biology and conservation.
-I spent five years in South Africa where I attained a MSc (Nelson Mandela University) and PhD (Rhodes University) in avian ecology.
+Success!
+I found an amazing team and research project trying to figure out why Cape Rockjumper populations were declining in their limited mountain range in South Africa.
+I stayed five years in South Africa, where I attained a MSc (Nelson Mandela University) and PhD (Rhodes University) in avian ecology.
+I then finished postdoctoral fellowship studying interactions between birds and their modified environment at Ben-Gurion University's desert campus in the Negev.

-In my free time I love travel, photography, and travel photography (see my instagram), my cat (Lieutenant Nyota Uhura), occasionally my other cat (Hyperion), my new cat (Endymion), good food, camping, and knitting sweaters.
+In my free time I love travel, photography, and travel photography (see my instagram), my cat (Lieutenant Nyota Uhura), occasionally my other cat (Hyperion),playing videogames, good food, camping, and knitting sweaters.

 Contact Me